4 Design Ideas We LOVE!

 The perfect amount of color injected into a design space ebbs and flows in the world of home interiors.
 After several years of tone-on-tone fabrics, neutrally decorated rooms in many shades of linen, and stark white kitchens, color is coming back for the warm months.
 Although for many of us, color never really leaves!

 Just look at Pantone’s color choices for this year.
 Their favorite pick is a vibrant yellow-green called Greenery.
 Speaking of yellow, Marigold is an on-trend color of the moment too.
-Marigold is easily incorporated in linens throughout the house in window coverings and pillows.
+Marigold is easily incorporated into linens throughout the house in window coverings and pillows.

 But picture frames and lamp bases show the color well too, allowing those who prefer a “less is more” approach or for those too shy to take a plunge into walls painted the sunny color.